jk-jeon/jk-jeon.github.io/_posts/2024-04-23-how-to-quickly-factor-out-a-constant-factor.md

 In other words, we multiply $m$ to $n$, then the lowest $b$-bits can be used for inspecting divisibility, while the remaining upper bits constitutes the quotient.

 Note that this is always the case, regardless of whether $n$ is divisible by $q$ or not, so this algorithm actually does more than what we are asking for.
 Furthermore, there is only *one* magic number, $m$, while Granlund-Montgomery requires two.
+This may have some positive impact on the code size, instruction decoding overhead, register usage overhead, etc..

 However, one should also note that the cost of these "extra features" is that we must perform a "widening multiplication", that is, if $n_{\max}$ and $m$ are of $b$-bits, then we need all of $2b$-bits of the multiplication of $n$ and $m$.
 It is also worth mentioning that the magic number $m$ might actually require more than $b$-bits.
 For details, please refer to [the previous post]((https://jk-jeon.github.io/posts/2023/08/optimal-bounds-integer-division/)), or [this paper](https://doi.org/10.1016/j.heliyon.2021.e07442) by Lemire et al.

-In any case, the algorithm we obtain work like the following:
+In any case, the resulting algorithm would be like the following:

 ```cpp
 // m is precalculated from q.